-One of the key challenges with managing a team is keeping the level of productivity and motivation high.
+One of the key challenges with managing a team is keeping the level of motivation high; so using psychology to encourage productivity will help will have a huge effect on your business.

 The beauty of marketing is that there is always some proactive work that can be done – so staff should never be twiddling their thumbs and saying they don’t have anything to do – whether its engaging with people on social media, developing market analytics, taking new photos for the website or writing a blog (voila!).